 If you are contemplating filing for bankruptcy or are currently in the midst of bankruptcy proceedings, you need a bankruptcy attorney on your side every step of the way.
-A bankruptcy attorney at Niblock & Associates can discuss all of your financial circumstances and legal options with you.
+Arkansas bankruptcy attorney at Niblock & Associates can discuss all of your financial circumstances and legal options with you.
 We can also help you decide whether a Chapter 7 or a Chapter 13 bankruptcy is the most appropriate method to address your individual financial needs.

 If you decide to file for bankruptcy, an experienced bankruptcy attorney can assist you throughout the bankruptcy process and notify all of your creditors.
 We can then help bring your case to a favorable conclusion.

 Meeting of Creditors and Discharge of Debt

 Approximately one month after you file your bankruptcy petition with the court, a meeting of creditors will take place.
 In Chapter 7 bankruptcy proceedings, debt discharge typically occurs within 75 to 90 days after this meeting.
 In a Chapter 13 proceeding, debt discharge will usually commence within 36 to 60 months after a meeting with the Chapter 13 plan trustee.

 Deciding Whether or not you should file for Bankruptcy